*Information updated for 2019*

 When I talk about “Normal” Travel Insurance, I’m talking about your basic everyday travel insurance packages that are sold by every man and his dog.
 I’m here to tell you that they are not as simple and everyday as they state in their advertisements.
 Sure, if you are heading off on a sojourn to, let’s say Japan, and you are going to eat sushi and stay in posh traditional Japanese house and sit in some onsens, you’re sorted.
 But most of us climbers actually want to climb and about 100% or more of the time you will not be covered under these normal types of insurance.

-- Confirm that the area is approved by the insurance company
+- Confirm that a specific area (if you have one) is approved by the insurance company

 Search and Rescue Insurance